dougburks/ohmydebn-docs/docs/index.md

 - It is my [omakase](https://en.wikipedia.org/wiki/Omakase) menu for Debian
 - Command lines and hotkeys and beauty, oh my!
 - It's so debonair, it will make your friends say "Oh!
 My Debian installations never looked this good!"
-- Obligatory [recursive acronym](https://en.wikipedia.org/wiki/Recursive_acronym) OHMYDEBN: OhMyDebn Heals My Yearning for a Desktop Environment Base Now!
+- Obligatory [recursive acronym](https://en.wikipedia.org/wiki/Recursive_acronym) OHMYDEBN: OhMyDebn Heals My Yearning for a Desktop Environment Beautifully Now!